felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 Finally, include the menu description and URL for the banner image that you want to show on your Deliveroo store.

+To obtain a public URL for your banner image, send an email to [support@hubrise.com](mailto:support@hubrise.com) including an image with the following requirements:

+- at least 1920x1080 pixels, 16:9 ratio
+- JPG or PNG format
+- less than 2 Mb

+---

+**IMPORTANT NOTE:** The menu description and banner image are required to successfully publish your menu to Deliveroo.

+---

 ## Saving the Configuration

 Once you are happy with the configuration of Deliveroo Bridge, click **Save** at the top of the page to go back to the Operations page.